MPU-Research/QDMAES-IME/README.md

 Major Components of interest include:

-* **high_level_model.c**: The top-level file that includes the calls the functions to compare the results of the option behaviors of the accelerator and the naive algorithm.
-This file also includes the description of the grouping (e.g., ```mlmul``` and ```nlmul```) and the ```matrix dimensions```.
+* **high_level_model.c**: This is the top-level file responsible for coordinating the simulation.
+It includes calls to functions that compare the behaviors of different options of the accelerator against the naive algorithm.
+Additionally, this file describes the grouping operations (such as mlmul and nlmul) and specifies the matrix dimensions used in the simulation.
-* **lib.h**: The file that includes the simulated accelerator kernel.
-* **mpu.c**: The file that includes the implementation of the accelerator.
+* **lib.h**: This file contains the simulated accelerator kernel.
+It includes the necessary functions and definitions required to emulate the behavior of the accelerator within the simulation environment.
+* **mpu.c**: This file implements the accelerator's functionality.
+It contains the core logic and algorithms that define how the accelerator processes matrix operations.
-* **mpu.h**: The file that includes the parameters of the accelerator.
-  * Major parameters include the number of ```VLEN```, in bits, and the number of vector register.
+* **mpu.h**: This header file defines the parameters of the accelerator.
+Key parameters include the number of ```VLEN``` (Vector Length, in bits) and the ```number of vector registers```.
-* **basic_helpers.h**: The file that includes the helper functions for the naive algorithm.
+* **basic_helpers.h**: This file includes helper functions for the naive algorithm.
+These functions support the basic operations and computations required for the naive approach to matrix multiplication.

 # Optimal grouping configuration

-Each proposal has a specific number for mlmul and nlmul that achieves maximum computation intensity, however the simulator only supports integer values.
-Therefore, below are the maximum values ​​supported for each proposal:
+Each proposal within the QDMAES framework is characterized by specific values for mlmul and nlmul that achieve maximum computational intensity.
+These values are critical for optimizing the performance of matrix multiplications.
+However, it is important to note that the simulator only supports integer values for these parameters.
+Below are the maximum integer values supported for each proposal:

 | VLEN | OptA | OptA* | OptC* | OptE |